t3nma/N-Puzzle/README.md

 4. BFS
 5. IDFS

-Also, thes solvability of the providaded states is tested, so you'll be notified on an unsolvable game.
+Also, thes solvability of the provided states is tested, so you'll be notified on an unsolvable game.

 <h2> Collaborators </h2>
 [Miguel Ramos](https://github.com/boilnkettle)